Next Start

 Attend a UTI Welding Campus

-The opportunity for hands-on experience and training to prepare for a career in welding is available at campuses nationwide.
-You can learn more about these specific locations by clicking the links below:
+The opportunity for hands-on education and training to prepare for a career in welding is available at UTI campuses nationwide.1 You can learn more about these specific locations by clicking the links below:

-The Welding program is designed to help students gain the skills and experience they need for an entry-level career in the industry.1 During the 36 weeks of training, students are also taught other widely used arc welding processes.
+Our welding program is designed to help students gain the welding skills and knowledge they need for an entry-level position in the industry.
+During the 36 weeks of training, students are also taught other widely used arc welding processes.

 Interested in pursuing a welding career in a growing industry?
 Request more information today!